EEO

 WYSO PUBLIC RADIO, YELLOW SPRINGS, OHIO

-PERIOD REPORTED: JUNE 1, 2022 – MAY 31, 2023
+PERIOD REPORTED: JUNE 1, 2024 – MAY 31, 2025

 WYSO is committed to the goal of equal opportunity for all and, accordingly, does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, expression and characteristics, age, religion, national or ethnic origin, visible or invisible disability, or status as a disabled veteran.
-This policy applies to all WYSO staff: full time, part time, contractors and interns.
+This policy applies to all WYSO staff: full-time, part-time, contractors, and interns.

 WYSO complies with federal and state legislation and regulations regarding nondiscrimination.

-During the period under consideration, WYSO employed 17 persons full-time, 1 part-time, 3 contractors, and another 14 as volunteer on-air hosts.
+During the period under consideration, WYSO employed 20 persons full-time, 1 part-time, 3 contractors, and another 15 as volunteer on-air hosts.

 Recruiting